-Protecting Lamps and Décor Items:
+Protecting Lamps and Décor

-Protecting Dishes and Serving Pieces:
+Protecting Dishes and Service Pieces

 - Wrap televisions and computer monitors carefully, placing the wrapped items in specialized boxes for added cushioning while moving.

-Packing Like a Pro:
+Packing Like a Pro

-- Pillows can be shrink wrapped into empty dresser or cabinet drawers to help protect the drawers while moving.
+- Blankets and quilts can be placed in larger boxes that accommodate their loftiness.
+Pillows can be shrink-wrapped into empty dresser or cabinet drawers to help protect the drawers while moving.
 They can also be placed in the drum of dry washers and dryers for moving or storage.

-- Area rugs should be vacuumed, rolled up and shrink wrapped in two to three places along the length (depending on the size of the rug) to ensure they do not unroll during the move.
+- Area rugs should be vacuumed, rolled up, and shrink-wrapped in two to three places along the length (depending on the size of the rug) to ensure they do not unroll during the move.

 - Books should be packed laying flat in smaller boxes.
-This will protect their spines and ensure that you can lift the filled boxes.
+This will protect their spines and ensure you can lift the filled boxes.

 - Large appliances such as refrigerators, washers and dryers, should be thoroughly cleaned and dried prior to packing.
 Secure movable parts and pull out any removable shelves.
-The doors should then be shrink wrapped or taped closed to avoid damage during the move, but should be opened for proper ventilation if they will be placed in storage after the move.
+The doors should then be shrink-wrapped or taped closed to avoid damage during the move but should be opened for proper ventilation if they will be placed in storage after the move.

-General Tricks of the Trade:
+General Tricks of the Trade